Introduction to Databricks notebooks

 Start using Databricks notebooks

-- Manage notebooks: create, rename, delete, get the notebook path, configure notebook settings.
+- Manage notebooks: create, rename, delete, get the notebook path, configure editor settings.

 - Develop and edit code in notebooks.